 To give your guests a 5-star experience, you want them to feel as comfortable as they would in their own home.
 This can be achieved by ensuring that the room is packed with pillows, cushions, blankets and crisp white sheets.
 Purchase plenty of extra storage – this will come in handy if they decide to stay for a fortnight rather than a week – think rattan baskets, wardrobes and side tables.
-Cheery cushion covers help anchor a colour scheme and provide an extra layer of comfort; view our cushion matching infographic to give you some ideas for when it’s time to choose a new set.
+Cheery cushion covers help anchor a colour scheme and provide an extra layer of comfort.

 If you’ve got the space, bring a small bookcase into the room so that you can leave your recommended reads out for your guests to flick through.
 A console table is also a great addition to a guest room, as it can be used to showcase a stunning vase of faux flowers (to prevent you from having to change the stems every time you change the sheets) and a jug of water – small yet personal touches to make your guests feel at home.

 Tips for transforming a spare room into a stylish dressing room

 We all wish for our own dressing room, and with a newly vacated spare room, now your dream can become a reality.
 First on the menu should be a selection of mirrors to allow you to view your outfits from every angle.
 Full length mirrors are a must-have, and wall mirrors are ideal for building balance and symmetry, whereas a triptych style mirror will look wonderful on a dressing table.
 Or for something a little different (with the bonus of added storage), why not opt for a mirrored cabinet instead?